 - Force acting on an object can make an object at rest to move.
 For example, if you kick a stationary ball it starts moving.

 - Force can change the position of rest.
-For example, If you pick up a book and move it from table to chair kept nearby then you have changed the position of the book from table to chair.
+For example, If you pick up a book and move it from the table to the chair kept nearby then you have changed the position of the book from the table to the chair.
 This is done by applying the force to lift the book.

 - Force can change the speed of a moving object.
 In a game of football players can kick the moving ball in the same direction to make it move fast.
 Similarly, when a goalkeeper stops the ball it applies force in a direction opposite to the direction of the motion of the ball.
 This force applied in the opposite direction to the direction of motion slows down the ball and eventually stops it in the end.

 - Force can change the direction of motion of moving objects.
 For example, While playing tennis games if you hit a tennis ball coming towards you with a tennis bat then it begins to move in a different direction.
 Here you have applied force on the ball and this force has changed the direction of motion of the tennis ball.

 Force can change the shape of an object

 - Force can change the shape and size of an object.
 Some examples include